CristianDeluxe/coral-cli/CONTRIBUTING.md

 ## Releasing

-When you're ready to release a new vesrion of `@coralproject/coral-cli`, you can do the following:
+When you're ready to release a new version of `@coralproject/coral-cli`, you can do the following:

 1. Run `npm version --no-git-tag-version (major|minor|patch)` to update the